inferno-framework/davinci-pas-test-kit/README.md

 ### Test Generation

-The Davinci PAS Test Kit utilizes a test generator to create many of its tests from the IG's capability statement and profiles.
+The DaVinci PAS Test Kit utilizes a test generator to create many of its tests from the IG's capability statement and profiles.
-For detailed instructions on how to use the generator to create tests for different IG versions, please see the [Test Generation Guide](./docs/Test-Generation-Guide.md).
+For detailed instructions on how to use the generator to create tests for different IG versions, please see the [Test Generation Guide](https://github.com/inferno-framework/davinci-pas-test-kit/wiki/Test-Generation-Guide).

 ## License